chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

 ## Initial Configuration

+This section covers configuration via the [MeshCore Configuration Tool](https://config.meshcore.io) web interface, which applies to repeaters and room servers.
+Companion nodes are configured through the MeshCore app instead and do not need these steps.

 1. Power on your device after flashing
 2. Visit the [MeshCore Configuration Tool](https://config.meshcore.io) in your web browser
-3. Connect to your device using one of the available methods:
+3. Connect to your device via USB serial connection
-    - USB serial connection (recommended for initial setup of repeaters/room servers)
-    - Bluetooth pairing (if using BLE companion firmware)
 4. Configure basic settings through the web interface:
     - Set your node name (consider adding "ChiMesh.org" to help identify our community)
     - Location (optional)
-    - Change the admin password
+    - Set an admin password so you can manage your node remotely over the mesh
     - Go to "Radio Settings" and set "Preset" to "USA/Canada (Recommended)"

 ## Radio Settings